-14. In addition to that, BISP has also disbursed an amount of PRs 50.420 billon on account of Emergency Flood Relief Cash Assistance i.e. PRs 50.188 billion in 1st Quarter and PRs 0.232 billion in 2nd Quarter as per directions from the Federal Government.
+14. In addition to that, BISP disbursed an amount of PRs 50.420 billon on account of Emergency Flood Relief Cash Assistance i.e. PRs 50.188 billion in 1st Quarter and PRs 0.232 billion in 2nd Quarter as per directions of the Federal Government.